SalilKoner/miRNA-biomarker/README.md

 [Salil Koner](https://biostat.duke.edu/profile/salil-koner), [Navonil De Sarkar](https://www.detanomicslab.com), and [Nilanjana Laha](https://scholar.harvard.edu/nilanjana/bio)

-Commentary on "A quest for miRNA bio-marker: a track back approach from gingivo buccal cancer to two different types of precancers.", please see [Koner, De Sarkar, and Laha (2023)]().
+Discovery of new deregulated miRNAs in gingivo buccal carcinoma using Group Benjamini Hochberg method: a commentary on "A quest for miRNA bio-marker: a track back approach from gingivo buccal cancer to two different types of precancers", please see [Koner, De Sarkar, and Laha (2023)](https://www.biorxiv.org/content/10.1101/2023.02.17.529013v1).

 ### Details